Segflow/blog/content/post/acebear-ctf-secure_login.md

 $
 ```

 So mainly the binary prints a hello message, the current time, and then asks us about the name and the password.
-Obviously the credentials we typed in are not correct, which made the server answer back with an error message.
+Obviously, the credentials we typed in are not correct, which made the server answer back with an error message.
 It also points out that the password *type* is wrong.

 I always prefer to use a `static analysis` first and then a `dynamic analysis` to understand the behavior of a binary.